 Not all IoT systems require the same strength of protection mechanisms and the same procedures to be deemed secure enough.
 The organization determines the priorities that drive the security enhancement process, making it possible for the mechanisms and procedures to fit the organization's goals without going beyond what is necessary.
 The implementation of security mechanisms and processes are considered mature if they are expected to be effective in addressing those goals.
 It is the security mechanisms' appropriateness in addressing the goals, rather than their objective strength, that determines the maturity.
-Hence, security maturity is the degree of confidence that the current security state meets all organizational needs and security-related requirements.
-Security maturity is a measure of the understanding of the current security level, its necessity, benefits and cost of its support.
-Factors to weigh in such an analysis include the specific threats to an organization's industry vertical, regulatory and compliance requirements, the unique risks present in an environment and the organization's threat profile.
+Hence, security maturity is the degree of confidence that the current security state meets all organizational security needs and all organizational security-related requirements.
+That is to say, security maturity is a measure of the understanding of the overall current security level including people, processes and technology including its necessity, benefits and cost of its support.
+Contributing factors to weigh in such an analysis include the specific threats to an organization's industry vertical, safety, regulatory, ethical and compliance requirements, the unique risks present in an environment and the organization's threat profile.

-Security level, on the other hand, is a measure of confidence that system vulnerabilities are addressed appropriately and that the system functions in an intended manner.
+Security level,1 on the other hand, is a measure of confidence that system vulnerabilities are addressed appropriately and that the system functions in an intended manner.
 The SMM does not say what the appropriate security level should be.
 Rather, it provides guidance and structure for organizations to identify considerations for different maturity levels appropriate for their industry and system.
 It provides guidance for defining and taking into account different levels of comprehensiveness and alignment with industry sector and system, including non-industrial systems.
 Some users of the model will apply its guidance to create industry and system-specific profiles, which can then be used by a broader audience, in concert with the model, to help assess maturity in a specific vertical or use case.

-The audience for this document includes owners of IoT systems, decision makers, security leaders in various verticals, business risk managers, system integrators, architects, security assessors, analysts, policy and regulatory authorities, and other stakeholders concerned about the proper strategy for the implementation of mature security practices tailored to the needs and constraints of the specific IoT system
+The audience for this document includes owners of IoT systems, decision makers, security leaders in various verticals, business risk managers, system integrators, architects, security assessors, analysts, policy and regulatory authorities, and other stakeholders concerned about the proper strategy for the implementation of mature security practices tailored to the needs and constraints of the specific IoT system.
+Those using this SMM should be able to determine and clearly communicate to management the answers to the following questions:

-&lt;sup>1 According to the IEC 62443 3-3
+1 According to [IEC-62443-33]